iStefo/bobby/README.md

 Compresses (mangles names and minifies) your scripts through UglifyJS

 ### -o, --output
 Specify a path here that shall be used as ouput.
-When not given, result will be piped to `stdout` and logs will be written to `buildjs.log`.
+When not given, result will be piped to `stdout` and logs will be written to `bobby.log`.
 If a output file is given, your terminal will show the most important steps, warnings and errors.

 ### -b, --base
 Specify a directory realtive to current that will be used as base for your *required* scripts (not the start-files and not the output file!)